jtassarotti/ProbCompCert/stanfrontend/README.md

    Stanlight.

 * [CStan](CStan.v): an extension of Clight with probabilistic programming features.
+CStan uses the C type system and global environment.
 Includes features such as structures which are necessary for compilation.

 ## Parsing